rust-random/rand/rand_core/README.md

 The `serde1` feature can be used to derive `Serialize` and `Deserialize` for RNG implementations that use the `BlockRng` or `BlockRng64` wrappers.

+### Rust version requirements

+`rand_core` works with a wide range of Rustc versions, with the oldest supported version being **Rustc 1.9.0**.
+The optional `serde1` feature requires a higher Rustc version, as it depends on the minimum version supported by Serde.

+Travis CI always has a build with a pinned version of Rustc matching the oldest supported Rust release.
+The current policy is that this can be updated in any `rand_core` release if required, but the change must be noted in the changelog.

 # License